• Solidity Interview: How Do You Manage Version Compatibility and Dependencies?

-How do you manage Solidity version compatibility and handle dependency management when switching between projects?
+How do you manage Solidity version compatibility and handle dependencies when switching blockchain projects?
+I faced this question in a Solidity interview.
+It made me realize I need better real-world practices.

 Replies